> [!tldr] QR Algorithm

 ### QR as Inverse Power Iterations

-> [!connection] The QR algorithm is also an inverse power iteration under the hood.
+> [!idea] The QR algorithm is also an inverse power iteration under the hood.

 ## Accelerating the QR